Welcome to this guide on what things to do in Minca, Colombia.

 If planning a trip to Minca there are a few things you’ll want to make sure you’ve got in check.
 See my tips for Minca if you’re visiting soon.

 You’ll likely travel from Santa Marta to Minca by bus.
 By arriving here you realize you’re amongst a community in a mountain paradise.

 Minca is hidden away from all the hustle and bustle.
-Which can be a challenge to escape when visiting popular places to visit Colombia.
+Which can be a challenge to escape when visiting popular places to visit in Colombia.